ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Create a desktop shortcut to use to launch the IBEX client.

+- Pin the IBEX client to the taskbar
+    * Unpin any previous IBEX icon.
+    * Open IBEX and wait until it has fully started
+    * Pin IBEX to the taskbar (right click -> Pin to taskbar)
+    * Check that you cannot open multiple clients by clicking on the taskbar icon again once IBEX is open

 - Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases)).
 NB these are for *both* server and client and may be pertinent for a new install.

 ## Deployment tests